0xflotus/curl/docs/URL-SYNTAX.md

 The curl command line tool supports "globbing" of URLs.
 It means that you can create ranges and lists using `[N-M]` and `{one,two,three}` sequences.
-The letters used for this (`[]{}`) are resevered in RFC 3986 and can therefore not legitimately be part of such a URL.
+The letters used for this (`[]{}`) are reserved in RFC 3986 and can therefore not legitimately be part of such a URL.

-They are however not reserved or special in the WHATWG specication, so globbing can mess up such URLs.
+They are however not reserved or special in the WHATWG specification, so globbing can mess up such URLs.
 Globbing can be turned off for such occasions (using `--globoff`).